bacitracin/technical-interview-trivia/ruby_questions.md

   * Global variables are declared with the ‘$’ symbol and can be declared and used anywhere within your program.
 You should use them sparingly to never.

 * Describe the difference between class and instance variables.
   * Class variables are created with the prefix ‘@@’ and are shared by all objects in a class.
-Instance variables are created with the prefix ‘@’ and belong to a single object within a class.Beyond the simple textbook definition, be able to describe an example of a class and how you would use class and instance variables within it, and how they relate to issues of class inheritance.
+  * An instance variable is a variable that is accessible in any instance method in a particular instance of a class.Instance variables are created with the prefix ‘@’ and belong to a single object within a class.Beyond the simple textbook definition, be able to describe an example of a class and how you would use class and instance variables within it, and how they relate to issues of class inheritance.

 ### Objects
 * What is an object?